Queenscliff South Pier preservation works

 Will public access inside the Lifeboat Shed be allowed once the work is complete?

 No, general public access inside the Lifeboat Shed is currently not permitted.
 Although extensive work will have been done to the shed's substructure, the shed interior has a sloping floor and is not safe for unsupervised public access until further work is done.
 Interpretive signage will provide visitors with an insight into the Lifeboat Shed original operations and interior.

 What is the proposed future use for the Lifeboat Shed and Waiting Shed?

-Once restored, the sheds will have renewed capacity to provide future opportunities for community use and consideration of appropriate uses.
+Once restored, the Waiting Shed will have renewed capacity to provide future opportunities for community use and consideration of appropriate uses.
 The Waiting Shed will continue to provide a welcome shelter for anglers and visitors to the pier during inclement weather.